jullienl/HPE-COM-PowerShell-Library/README.md

 - **Workspace Management**: Create and manage HPE GreenLake workspaces.
 - **Session Tracking**: Automatically track sessions with the global session tracker `$HPEGreenLakeSession`.
 - **User Management**: Invite and manage users within your HPE GreenLake environment.
+- **Resource Management**: Manage resources such as servers, storage, and networking within your HPE GreenLake environment.
+- **Monitoring and Alerts**: Set up monitoring and alerts for your resources to ensure optimal performance and uptime.
+- **Reporting**: Generate detailed reports on resource usage, performance, and other metrics.
+- **Automation**: Automate repetitive tasks and workflows using PowerShell scripts and cmdlets.
+- **Integration**: Seamlessly integrate with other tools and platforms using REST APIs and webhooks.
+- **Security**: Implement security best practices and manage access control for your HPE GreenLake environment.

+The HPE GreenLake for Compute Ops Management PowerShell library includes a comprehensive set of cmdlets to manage various aspects of your HPE GreenLake environment and Compute Ops Management services.
+For a complete list of cmdlets and their detailed usage, refer to the module's help documentation using the `Get-Help` cmdlet.

 ## Latest release